frida/frida-ci/images/worker-ubuntu-20.04-arm/README.md

         gem install fpm -v 1.11.0 --no-document
 ```

-Lastly, we use a `COPY` directive to copy the `buildbot.tac` to the docker container and `e2tools` to subsequently copy the file into the target ext2 file-system.
+Lastly, we use a `COPY` directive to copy the `buildbot.tac` to the Docker container and `e2tools` to subsequently copy the file into the target ext2 file-system.
 Note that we carefully control the permissions and UID/GID of the files we copy (the `buildbot` user is configured with UID/GID 500).
 ```
 RUN apt-get install -y e2tools
 COPY ./buildbot.sh /root/buildbot.sh